 This course includes three total sessions, each meeting once per week for two hours.

-Winter Section A: Meets Mondays beginning January 9.
+Winter Section B: Meets three consecutive Mondays beginning March 18.

 Between sessions two and three, participants will be assigned four short accords so they can compare small formulas in the final session.

 As part of this class, The IAO and Atlas Obscura have teamed up with Perfumer's Apprentice to offer a materials kit containing 18 aromatic materials and some basic labware for this class.
 The cost of this kit is $75 plus shipping and handling.
 Order your kit here.
 We recommend ordering your kit as soon as you have purchased a spot on the course to ensure that you are able to receive it in time for class, though please note it is not strictly necessary to have received the kit by the first session.

 Please note that these are professional grade perfume materials and although we have selected all our materials with safety in mind (and none of the materials are allergens), there is nevertheless a slight possibility that you may experience a sensitivity to one or two of them.
 We request you do not work with your materials kit until our first class, in which we will cover health and safety when working with perfume.
 If you consider yourself highly sensitive to fragrance, we recommend you not take this class.